droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If the players attack Bianca, she immediately shatters the crystal.
 (See **Kiril’s Return** below for more information on Kiril’s arrival.)
 Bianca also shatters the crystal if the players fail to distract or satisfy her within a reasonable period of time.
 Bianca assumes her wolf form and flees if the players continue to attack.

-The players can convince Bianca to stand down with a successful DC 20 Charisma (Intimidation) check or, if they invoke her troubled relationship with Kiril and treat her with kindness, a successful DC 10 Charisma (Persuasion) check.
-The Charisma (Persuasion) check automatically succeeds if the players befriended Bianca at Lake Baratok.
+The players can convince Bianca to stand down with a successful DC 20 Charisma (Intimidation) check or, if they invoke her troubled relationship with Kiril and treat her with kindness, a successful DC 10 Diplomacy check.
+The Diplomacy check automatically succeeds if the players befriended Bianca at Lake Baratok.
 In either case, Bianca takes no action against the players as they conclude their conversation with Ilya and Zuleika, though she quietly calls Zuleika and the players “fools" for their defiance of Kiril’s will.

 If asked for the source of her fear, Bianca shudders and says only, “He’s always had a hot temper.
 But it’s far worse than it’s ever been, and he’s so much stronger now than he was before.
 If he returns and finds you here, you have no idea what he’ll do to you."
 (Bianca is confident that Kiril would never harm her.
 However, she fears the players’ gruesome fates if Kiril returns and finds them, and prefers not to have such horrors on her conscience.)
 ## L4f.
 Kiril’s Return